 Spic.
 Janitor.
 Fidel.
 Drug dealer.
 Communist.
 Rafter.
 Affirmative action poser.
 Scarface.
 Boat rower.
 Lettuce picker.
 Lawn service.
 Shark food.
 Spot-stealer (of a deserving non-Hispanic White).
 These are some of the many insults hurled at me by White Cadets after leaving Miami to attend the United State Military Academy at West Point.
 That experience still elicits weekly, sometimes daily nightmares 13 years later.
-But they pale in comparison with how broad swaths of Miami’s Latino communities treat our Black neighbors.
+But they pale in comparison with the racism many Miami Latinos level at our our Black neighbors.

 Growing up in Miami, I was led to believe I was White.
 For a bit of context, I have two Cuban parents who didn’t teach me English until I turned five, but I look like a goddamned Midwesterner: blonde, fair-skinned, Caucasian features.
 Regardless, my status as the default ethnicity was the result of a geographic and historical fluke.
 Miami was simply the closest metropolitan area to Cuba at the time of the Revolution.
 After much struggle, Cuban-Americans gained control of the city’s commercial and political levers of power from the Southern good ol’ boys that ran the place.
 Unfortunately, much like how our criollo forbearers replaced the peninsulares, Cuban-Americans supplanted the Whites at the top of the socio-economic ladder while maintaining their systemic oppression of the local Black community.